Common Biotech Terms You Should Know

 Optimum buffering capacity occurs when the components of the acid-base pair are present at nearly the same concentrations.
 When they are present in equal amounts, the buffer will resist pH changes in the range of its pKa (acid dissociation constant).

-In the mid-1800's, the process of pasteurization was described by Louis Pasteur, who discovered that heating solutions to moderate temperatures would reduce the numbers of contaminating live microorganisms.
-This research laid the groundwork for the development of today's autoclaves: Instruments in which solutions and dry materials are heated under pressure, for sterilization.
-Materials are heated rapidly, typically to about 121 degrees Celsius, under a pressure of about 15 psi.
-The high pressure prevents liquids from boiling over, thus allowing such high temperatures to virtually eliminate most live microorganisms.
+In the mid-1800s, the process of pasteurization was described by Louis Pasteur, who discovered that heating solutions to moderate temperatures would reduce the numbers of contaminating live microorganisms.
+This research laid the groundwork for the development of a tool called an autoclave: an instrument in which solutions and dry materials are pressurized, causing a temperature increase for sterilization (high pressure increases temperature).

 Remediation is the restoration of contaminated land, air or water from a contaminated state.
 Bioremediation is the process of utilizing live organisms (typically bacteria, but sometimes plants) to accumulate, transform or (usually) degrade chemical contaminants.

-The most widely known source of stem cells is human/animal embryos, prompting controversy over stem cell research based on bioethics and the view that life begins at conception.
-It is now known that stem cells can also be obtained from placenta and amniotic fluids, and pluripotent cells can be derived from adult cells of the skin, blood and other tissues.
+The most widely known source of stem cells is human/animal embryos, prompting controversy over stem cell research based on bioethics.
+However, recent discoveries have found that stem cells can also be obtained from the placenta and amniotic fluids, and pluripotent cells can be derived from adult cells of the skin, blood, and other tissues.

-Clinical trials on human subjects are an important step in the development of new drugs and help assess both their safety and efficacy.
-For many new drug trials, healthy volunteer subjects are needed and are usually paid, up to $10,000 for their participation, depending on the risks.
+Clinical trials on human subjects are an important step in the development of new drugs and help assess both their safety and efficacy (the ability to produce the desired outcome).
+For many new drug trials, healthy volunteer subjects are needed and are usually paid for their participation, in amounts that vary depending on the risks.